AyadiGithub/Cryptocurrency-Price-Webapp/README.md

 ## Cryptocurrency Price Webapp using Streamlit and Yahoo Finance

 To run the Webapp:
-1. Open command prompt and activate your environment.
+1. Open command prompt and activate your Python environment.
 2. pip install yfinance.
 3. pip install streamlit.
 4. pip install PIL.